LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D2-ES6-Features.md

 ---
-title: Intro to Bootstrap
+title: ES6
-description: Quick intro to Bootstrap
+description: New ES 6 Features used in the lab assignment
 keywords: Bootstrap
 generator: Typora
 author: Brian Bird